nextflow-io/nextflow/docs/reference/syntax.md

 - Enum types
 - Output block

-These declarations are in turn composed of statements and expressions.
+Script declarations are in turn composed of statements and expressions.

-Alternatively, a script may contain one or more [statements](#statements), as long as there are no top-level declarations.
+A script may contain one or more [statements](#statements), if there are no top-level declarations.
 In this case, the entire script will be treated as an entry workflow.

-For example, the following script:
+For example:

 ```groovy
 println 'Hello world!'